lsst-dm/dmtn-182/index.rst

 It then makes two more checks:

-3. If the path starts with ``/u/{username}``, access will be granted and the collection created if the ``username`` attribute of the supplied token matches ``{username}``.
+2. If the path starts with ``/u/{username}``, access will be granted and the collection created if the ``username`` attribute of the supplied token matches ``{username}``.
-4. If the path starts with ``/g/{group}``, access will be granted if ``{group}`` appears as the ``name`` field of a group in the ``groups`` attribute of the supplied token.
+3. If the path starts with ``/g/{group}``, access will be granted if ``{group}`` appears as the ``name`` field of a group in the ``groups`` attribute of the supplied token.

 If neither of these rules grants access, the Butler will then check the ACL again:

-5. Take the set intersection of the list of group names from the ``groups`` attribute of the supplied token and the groups in the ACL.
+4. Take the set intersection of the list of group names from the ``groups`` attribute of the supplied token and the groups in the ACL.
    If the intersection is non-empty, access is allowed; otherwise, access is denied.
    (GIDs should be used instead of group names, but the necessary API is not yet available in the identity management system.
    See ref:`future-work`.)

 If there is no ACL, access is denied.

-The Butler will also support an additional API call to set or modify the ACL for a collection (either the public flag or the list of groups).
+The Butler will also support an additional API call to set or modify the ACL for a collection.
-This action is authorized using only authorization rules 3 and 4 (the rules based on the path structure).
+This action is authorized using only authorization rules 2 and 3 (the rules based on the path structure).
-In other words, only the user or group who owns the collection because the collection is in their data area can change the ACL.
+In other words, only the user or group who owns the collection, because the collection is in their data area, can change the ACL.
 Members of the ACL cannot change the ACL.
 (Administrators of the Butler can of course bypass this and make ACL changes directly if necessary.)